 FOR TRIPS DEPARTING MAY THROUGH OCTOBER

 Day 6 Darwin/Kakadu National Park (1L,1D)

 Early departure to Corroboree Billabong for an included wildlife and crocodile-spotting cruise.
 Visit Ubirr to look at the indigenous rock art.
 Stop at an Aboriginal arts and crafts centre to learn about the ideas behind the creations.
-Overnight at our campsite near Jim Jim Falls (seasonal from May-October).
-At Jim Jim Falls there are options to sleep in a tent or outside under the night sky in a swag (canvas bedroll).
+You have the option to sleep in a tent or outside under the night sky in a swag (canvas bedroll).
 During the wet season (usually November - April) groups will stay in dorm accommodation (located outside the park) to avoid the rain.
+NOTE: The itinerary for this day varies depending on the season.
+We will visit slightly different attractions depending on the weather conditions.
 Estimated travel time: 4 hours Travel distance: 250 km

 Day 7 Kakadu/Litchfield National Park (1B,1L,1D)

 Embark early on a full day of exploring.
 Hike to the top of Twin Falls for great views and an outstanding swimming spot.
 Walk to Jim Jim Falls and take in the sandstone cliffs while taking time to cool off in the refreshing plunge pools.
 Travel to our overnight camp near Litchfield, swags (canvas bedrolls) or tents await.
 End the night with a group BBQ.
 NOTE: The itinerary for this day varies depending on the season.
 During the rainy season the accommodations will be dorm-style and we will visit slightly different attractions depending on the weather conditions.
 Estimated travel time: 3 hours Travel distance: 200 km